-Finally the rumoured DJI FPV Drone is confirmed!
-In this post we will talk about the specs of DJI’s latest FPV Drone and Remote Controller V2, and whether you should get it instead of building a DIY freestyle drone.
+The DJI FPV Drone received a lot of criticism from the FPV community, mainly because it’s heavily misunderstood.
+In this post we will talk about the features of DJI FPV Drone and whether you should get it instead of building a DIY freestyle drone.

 - GetFPV – https://oscarliang.com/product-ee8a (only the drone)